moq-wg/moq-transport/draft-ietf-moq-transport.md

 objects with a lower Object Id are always sent before objects with a higher Object Id, regardless of the specified Delivery Order.

+Relays SHOULD respect the subscriber and original publisher's priorities.
 Relays SHOULD NOT directly use Subscriber Priority or Delivery Order from incoming subscriptions for upstream subscriptions.
 Relays use of Subscriber Priority for upstream subscriptions is based on